social-media-ethics-automation/book/docs/_sources/ch02_definitions/02_ethics/03_ethics_frameworks.md

 ### [Nihilism](https://plato.stanford.edu/entries/skepticism-moral/)
 - There is no right or wrong.
 Nothing matters.
 - There are many different types of moral nihilism.
 But they all boil down, one way or another, to the idea that moral reasoning or trying to think about ethics is not real, or is based on a mistake.
-- It can help you in your studies to be aware that, according to professional ethicists, moral relativism is classed as a type of nihilism!
-Moral relativism says that what is good or bad is just totally subjective, and depends on who you ask.
-But that is not what an ethics is!
-An ethics does say something about how we work out what's right and wrong.
-That's why ethicists class moral relativism as a nihilistic theory.
-- Even if one is inclined towards nihilism or relativism, there is still truth in the anthropological observation that people do deliberate about how to act and how to live, and that these deliberations consistently take the shape of one or more of the ethical frameworks above, considering principles, character, virtues, consequences, responsibilities, and so on.
-So it is still interesting to look at ethics, even if you like the idea of nihilism or moral relativism.
+- Even if one is inclined towards nihilism, there is still truth in the anthropological observation that people do deliberate about how to act and how to live, and that these deliberations consistently take the shape of one or more of the ethical frameworks above, considering principles, character, virtues, consequences, responsibilities, and so on.
+So it is still interesting to look at ethics, even if you like the idea of nihilism.

 ### [Existentialism](https://plato.stanford.edu/entries/existentialism/)
 - Like nihilism, existentialism starts with a claim that there is no fundamental meaning or morality.
 But in existentialism, people must create their own meaning and morality.
-  - In philisopical terms: “existence precedes essence.”
+  - In philosophical terms: “existence precedes essence.”
 That is, things exist first without meaning or value.
 They only have value because we choose to create meaning or value for them.
 - Existential ethics: your actions have consequences, but the consequences are unknowable.
 Even though you desire to do what’s right, there is no objective morality to follow (part of existential angst).
 You are forced to invent some sort of meaning-giving basis for life that can tell you what to care about.
 This might include constructing a kind of "morality" to follow.
 - Key figures:
   - [![Photo of Søren Kierkegaard](kierkegaard.png)](https://en.wikipedia.org/wiki/S%C3%B8ren_Kierkegaard) [Søren Kierkegaard](https://en.wikipedia.org/wiki/S%C3%B8ren_Kierkegaard), 1800s Denmark